-Work is being done to ensure at least 25% female managers in the company within four years.
+Work is being done to ensure at least 25% female managers in the company which has been achived in 2021/22.
 This is accomplished by using recruitment agencies to find the best employees and to ensure that the candidates include well-qualified women.